dimpase/M2/Building-M2-from-source-using-Autotools.md

-However, if some time has passed since the most recent release and your system has newer versions of some of Macaulay2's dependencies than were available at the time of the release, you may have more success building the "master" branch.
+However, if some time has passed since the most recent release and your system has newer versions of some of Macaulay2's dependencies than were available at the time of the release, you may have more success building the `master` branch.

 The following commands, run from the top level of this source tree (the parent of the directory this file is in) will download the latest changes to the